 Estimated to be about ten years old, the dog was a dirty, matted mess when he’d first arrived.
 He had so much hair on his body that the shelter couldn’t safely guess at the breed buried below it.

-This little fellow, named ‘Dirty Harry’ by the loving staff, was cleaned up and had since been shaved down.
+This former stray, named ‘Dirty Harry’ by the loving staff, was cleaned up and had since been shaved down.

 A half hour after my arrival a smiling Harry and smiling me walked together out of the shelter after completing adoption paperwork.